 Assistant to the Vice President,

 Multicultural Affairs and Community Engagement

 Patricia D. Jones currently serves as the Assistant to the Vice President for Multicultural Affairs and Community Engagement at Wright State University.
-With more than 10 years of experience in providing services to underrepresented students, both at the pre- college and college level, Ms. Jones is passionate about ensuring that all students receive an excellent education and is considered an advocate for students.
+With more than 10 years of experience in providing services to underrepresented students, both at the pre-college and collegiate level, Ms. Jones is passionate about ensuring that all students receive an excellent education and is considered an advocate for students.

 Ms. Jones is a graduate of Wright State University, where she obtained her masters degree in Public Administration after earning her Bachelor of Science degree in Business Administration from Bowling Green State University.
 She is a member of Pi Alpha Alpha, an academic honor society for public affairs and administration.
-She is also a certified Points of Light Youth Leadership Institute trainer and a graduate of the City of Dayton's Neighborhood Leadership Institute.
+She is a certified Points of Light Youth Leadership Institute trainer and a graduate of the City of Dayton's Neighborhood Leadership Institute.

 Ms. Jones serves on the Diversity in the Multicultural Millennium Conference planning committee, is currently president emeritus of Wright State University’s African American Alumni Society, and a board member for Wright State's Alumni Association.